canada-ca/digital-playbook-guide-numerique/en/5-work-in-open-by-default.md

 - Use an Open Source Initiative approved licence
 - Offer users a mechanism to report bugs and issues, and be responsive to these reports
 - Keep track of changes to it using version control
-- {: .dpgn-digital-architectural} Build and develop open **({{ site.DigitalArchitectural.en }})**
-  - Actively use and contribute to open source tools and solutions
-  - Develop in the open by sharing and reusing all types of code and platform configuration

 </section>